thekondrashov/stuff/README.md

 ## Donation Management

 * [Flattr - Social microdonations](https://flattr.com) - Flattr is a social microdonation system.
 With it you can easily share money to support things you like, and get support from your fans.
+* [Gumroad](https://gumroad.com) - Sell music, comics, software, books, and films directly to your audience.

 # Email